Product Information Kakegawa Matcha

 This matcha is eco-friendly tea and CHAMART calls the matcha “CHAGUSABA tea”.

-CHAMART introduces 8 grades (M1 to M8) of matcha and posts the photos of 3 grades on the page.
+CHAMART introduces 8 grades (M1 to M8) of matcha and photos of 3 of the grades can be found on the website.

 M3 is the third grade and the variety is Saemidori.
-The tea leaves plucked in spring are used.
+Tea leaves plucked in spring are used.

 M6 is the 6th grade and the variety is Yabukita.
-The tea leaves plucked in spring are used.
+Tea leaves plucked in spring are used.

 M8 is the 8th grade and the variety is Yabukita.
-The tea leaves plucked in autumn are used.
+Tea leaves plucked in autumn are used.

 Green tea